trstefan/react-breakingbad/README.md

 # BreakingBad React app

-React application that consumes BreakingBad to display the characters of Breaking Bad along with their details.
+React application that consumes BreakingBad API to display the characters of Breaking Bad along with their details.

 ## Demo